neuroneural/wirehead/README.md

 # TODO

-- [ ] Split Runtime into Manager.py and Generator.py
+- [x] Split Runtime into Manager.py and Generator.py

-- [ ] Debug mode that doesn't push to mongo
+- [ ] Merge into synthseg
-- [ ] Unit test: random numpy array, write and read to mongo from same script

 - [ ] Documentation
   - Tutorial: how to make a generator, plug into wirehead, read from wirehead
   - Internals: what manager does, what generator does